 Larry Rakowski, XXYY General Operations and AXYS Board of Directors

 Larry Rakowski is employed part-time as a freelance writer.
-Full-time, he is a stay-at-home-dad (his wife Kelly travels extensively as a healthcare consulting executive with Premier, Inc.).
+Full-time, he is a stay-at-home-dad (his wife Kelly travels extensively as President for AMN Healthcare, Inc.).
 Previously, Larry was a senior healthcare executive with 15 years experience in managed care, hospital, and accreditation organizations.
 His areas of expertise include merger and acquisition implementation, organizational redesign, quality management, and product line development.

 Larry partners with Gail Decker on the management of general XXYY Project operations.
-In addition, he chairs the AXYS XXYY Condition Specific Committee, and staffs the AXYS Clinical and Research Consortium Committee.
+In addition, he serves as Vice Chair of the AXYS Board of Directors.
+Additionally, he chairs the AXYS XXYY Condition Specific Committee, and staffs the AXYS Research and Committee.

-Larry holds a Master of Health Services Administration from the University of Michigan, Ann Arbor, as well as a Bachelor of Science degree in Biology (Anatomy and Physiology) from Syracuse University (N.Y.).
+Larry holds a Master of Health Services Administration from the University of Michigan, as well as a Bachelor of Science degree in Biology (Anatomy and Physiology) from Syracuse University (N.Y.).

 Born and bred in New Jersey, he has called Wisconsin home for the last 12 years.

-In addition to their XXYY son Jason, Larry and Kelly have a daughter, Alexis.
-Both children attend University Lake School, a private non-parochial college preparatory school in Hartland, WI.
+In addition to their XXYY son Jason, a high school senior, Larry and Kelly have a daughter, Alexis, who attends the University of Michigan.

 Carol Vigo, Volunteer, Australia coordinator

-Hi my name is Carol and I am a mother from Sydney’s South West Australia.
-My son was diagnosed with XXYY Syndrome when he was 3 years old.
+Her son was diagnosed with XXYY Syndrome when he was 3 years old in 2008.

 Laurie Milton, Moderator of XXYY Parent network Listserver

-Laurie Milton, current Moderator of XXYYParentnetwork Listserv, has been involved with the XXYY Project since its inception.
-Her son, Kent – xxyy age 27, was diagnosed in 1993.
+Laurie Milton, the current Moderator of XXYYParentnetwork Listserv, has been involved with the XXYY Project since its inception.
+Her son, Kent – XXYY age 29, was diagnosed in 1993.
 She became involved with KS&A shortly after his diagnosis and served on its board for several years, along with being the Moderator of the KS&A listserv.

-Laurie and her husband, Mark reside in Roseville, CA. In addition to their son, Kent, they also have 2 other sons, Brett, 31 and Richard, 21.
+Laurie and her husband, Mark resides in Roseville, CA. In addition to their son, Kent, they also have 2 other sons, Brett, 32 and Richard, 23.
 They are also grandparents to 3 adorable kids.
-Laurie is employed as the Transportation Coordinator for the Roseville City School District.
+Laurie is employed as an Administrative Assistant in Educational Services for the Roseville City School District.
+Laurie and Mark enjoy spending time outdoors, hiking and snowshoeing.

 Dr. Nicole Tartaglia, Medical Director